webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 - Condition 3: Number of parallel requests at the import calls is 2
 - Condition 4: Doesn't affect request at initial page load

-Putting the content of `helpers` into each chunk will result into its code being downloaded twice.
+Putting the content of `helpers` into each chunk will result into it's code being downloaded twice.
 By using a separate chunk this will only happen once.
 We pay the cost of an additional request, which could be considered a tradeoff.
 That's why there is a minimum size of 30kb.

 ### Split Chunks: Example 1